 - Avoid any technology, (computers, mobile screens, etc.), bright or fluorescent lights, or other stimuli that can tax the brain and prevent recovery.

-- Maintain open communication with the student’s teachers, coaches and athletic trainers to ensure that recovery protocol is followed at school and after resuming play.
+- Maintain open discussion with the student’s teachers, coaches and athletic trainers to ensure that recovery protocol is followed at school and after resuming play.

 For more information on concussion in youth sports, visit the CDC HEADS UP to Youth Sports.

 Kids and athletes are not the only ones who can get a concussion.
-Adults can become concussed through falls, motor vehicle injuries, accidents, fights, and recreational or professional sports.
+Adults can become concussed through falls, motor vehicle injuries, accidents, fights, and playing sports.

-If a concussion is suspected, it’s important to get a diagnosis within 24 to 48 hours to prevent further damage and begin the process of recovery.
-Seek an evaluation at an Emergency Department, urgent care center or primary care physician.
-A medical professional will do a complete examination, get a complete medical history and list of any medications to determine if there are additional risk factors.
-The patient may get a CT or MRI scan, as well as a neurological test to assess motor skills, balance and coordination, and hearing and speech.
+If a concussion is suspected, it’s important to get examined within 24 to 48 hours to prevent further damage and begin the process of recovery.
+Seek an assessment at an Emergency Department, urgent care center or primary care physician for a complete exam, get a complete medical history and list of any prescriptions to determine if there are additional risk factors.
+The patient may get a CT or MRI scan, as well as a neurology test to assess motor skills, balance, hearing and speech.

-Concussion is a common occurrence in the elderly, especially as the large population of older adults in the United States ages while remaining physically active.
-Many can become concussed by falls, recreational sports or motor vehicle accidents.
+Concussion is a common occurrence in the elderly, especially among those who remain active.
+Many can become concussed by falls, sports or motor vehicle accidents.

-The geriatric population offers unique challenges in assessing the severity of concussion.
-Many have chronic diseases, take medications that can impact or mimic concussion symptoms, or have cognitive issues that are hard to differentiate from concussion.
-Trauma gets worse with age—as bones are more at risk for damage as we fall, so are brains.
+Senior citizens offer unique challenges in assessing the severity of concussion.
+Many have chronic diseases, take medicine that can impact or mimic concussion symptoms, or have cognitive issues that can present as a concussion.
+Trauma gets worse with age.
+For example, as bones are more at risk for damage if we fall, so are our brains.

 The Cape Regional Concussion Care Center understands the unique nature of concussion in older adults and provides both assessment and care services to these patients.
-In addition, our team works collaboratively with our patients’ personal physicians and other healthcare specialists to ensure good communication about medications, other medical conditions and concussion prevention and recovery.
+In addition, our team works with our patients’ personal physicians and other healthcare specialists to ensure good dialogue about prescriptions, other medical conditions and concussion prevention and recovery.

-If a patient has gotten a concussion from a fall, he or she may be referred to our Balance Center to prevent future occurrences caused by dizziness, vertigo or vestibular losses.
+If a patient has gotten a concussion from a fall, they may be referred to the Balance Center to prevent future risk caused by dizziness, vertigo or vestibular losses.